Covid-19: Can’t say India is not testing enough; 23 out of 24 tests turning out negative, says ICMR

 The medical body also announced that India has received its order of five lakh rapid Covid-19 testing kits from China on Thursday.
 Gangakhedkar, however, said these testing kits will be used for surveillance and to monitor whether coronavirus hotspots in the country are increasing or decreasing.

 The health ministry said 1,489 people have recovered from Covid-19 and 325 districts in India have not reported any Covid-19 cases.
-Some of these districts are Patna, Nadia, Pratapgarh, Porbandar, South Goa, Pauri Gadwal, Pilibhit, Rajauri, Vilaspur Durg and Rajnandgaon.
+Some of these districts are Patna, Nadia, Pratapgarh, Porbandar, South Goa, Pauri Garhwal, Pilibhit, Rajauri, Bilaspur, Durg and Rajnandgaon.
 Mahe in Puducherry has not reported a single Covid-19 cases in 28 days, Agarwal said.